cicsdev/cics-async-api-redbooks/web-banking/README.md

 The first is the dynamic web project that is explained in Chapter 6 of the Redbooks publication.
 The second project is a CICS Bundle to be able to deploy the dynamic web project to Liberty in CICS.
-The assumed name of the `JVMSERVER` resource is `WLPJVM`.
+The assumed name of the `JVMSERVER` resource is `DFHWLP`.
 This should be changed to match the name of your Liberty `JVMSERVER` resource, by editing [`AccountServices.warbundle`](etc/AccountServicesBundle/AccountServices.warbundle) in `AccountServicesBundle`.